-- Meets the criteria as set out in the Housing Policy above. - Reflects the size, character, appearance and level of service provision and infrastructure in the settlement in which it is to be located and the wider Parish. - Is appropriate to the Green Belt status of the villages. - Informal building lines will be maintained and new infill should not be so intensive as to change the open weave or character of the villages. - Does not reduce garden/green space to an extent where it would significantly adversely affect the rural character of the villages, or the amenity of the proposed occupiers of the new development or adjacent properties/uses.
+- Reflects the size, character, appearance and level of service provision and infrastructure in the settlement in which it is to be located and the wider Parish. - Is appropriate to the rural character of the village concerned. - Informal building lines will be maintained and new infill should not be so intensive as to change the open weave or character of the villages. - Does not reduce garden/green space to an extent where it would significantly adversely affect the rural character of the villages, or the amenity of the proposed occupiers of the new development or adjacent properties/uses.